 • Packaging: Is it well-packed, or does it come with excess packaging etc?

-Find out more about how testing works at BBC Good Food by heading over to our how we test page.
+Find out more about how testing works at Good Food by heading over to our how we test page.

 Best personalised water bottles